 As long as we are here, no patient need ever face this disease alone.
-And with generous donations from patients, families, friends, major donors, and sponsors, the FSHD Society will keep working to accelerate research leading to treatments by 2025 and eventually a cure.
+The FSHD Society is deeply committed to working with ingenuity and integrity to accelerate research leading to treatments by 2025 and eventually a cure.

 A world free of the suffering caused by FSH Muscular Dystrophy (FSHD)

 Find treatments and a cure for FSHD while empowering our families

 The FSHD Society is the world’s largest research-focused patient organization for facioscapulohumeral muscular dystrophy (FSHD), one of the most prevalent forms of muscular dystrophy.
 We have catalyzed major advancements and are accelerating the development of treatments and a cure to end the pain, disability, and suffering endured by one million people worldwide who live with FSHD.